Running Tests§

 Print test results in color.
 This is good if your terminal supports colors,

 since it makes the results much easier to read!
-WHEN
+WHEN can be one of always

 --runs N (-n)§